-Former UCI President Brian Cookson announced on Monday that he is not leaving cycling and is looking to start a women's team for the 2019
+Former UCI President Cookson to start women’s team in 2019

 Former UCI President Brian Cookson, who lost his reelection bid at the end of September to France’s David Lappartient, announced on Monday his intentions to start a Women’s WorldTour team for the 2019 season.